Hemal-Botadra/XAXIS-Standards/css/css.md

 }
 ````

 You will also notice that the above is nested, as we only use SCSS to write styles.
-Please check out the [build tools](general/build-tools.md) page for more information
+Please check out the [build tools](general/build-tools.md) page for more information on the preprocessing methods.

+For complete formatting information please check out the [css/scss formatting]() page.